LouisJustinTALLOT/cpp-docs.fr-fr/docs/dotnet/auto-gcroot-class.md

 ### <a name="remarks"></a>Notes

-Le destructeur déstructure également l’objet possédé.
+Le destructeur détruit également l’objet détenu.

 ### <a name="example"></a>Exemple